AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

-{\bf Datasets.} For the strong adversary, following~\cite{AutoDAN_xiao,PAIR}, we use 50 representative harmful behaviors of the AdvBench dataset for prohibited behaviors after de-duplication.
-Each instance is a pair of a harmful request and a target response prefix, which will be used as a carrying audio $x^0$ for ``Base'' (i.e., without applying any stealthy strategies) and ``Speed'' after being converted into audio using the TTS toolkit Coqui, and a target response $y_t$, respectively.
+2) {\bf Datasets.} For the strong adversary, following~\cite{AutoDAN_xiao,PAIR}, we use 50 representative harmful behaviors from the AdvBench dataset for prohibited behaviors after de-duplication (results on the whole AdvBench dataset in \golfer{Supplemental Material}~\Cref{sec:whole_advbench} yield the same conclusions).
+Each instance pairs a target response prefix with a harmful request, used as target response $y_t$ and carrying audio $x^0$ for ``Base'' and ``Speed'' after audio conversion \golfer{using TTS model XTTS-V2~\cite{Coqui_TTS}}. \golfer{We use XTTS-V2 as it is state-of-the-art, out-of-the-box, and among the most popular open-source models~\cite{Coqui_TTS, li_lu_vc}. \attackname is generalizable to TTS models since jailbreak audio generation does not require knowledge of carrying audio source.
+We use TTS models solely to obtain evaluation datasets.
+In practice, adversaries can utter carrying audio themselves.}

-For the weak adversary, we randomly select 50 questions from the VoiceAssistant-400K dataset~\cite{Mini_Omni} as normal user prompts in our experiments, simulating daily audio instructions $x^u$ from ordinary users.
-In this section, we mainly focus on causing Denial-of-Service to legitimate users, so the carrying audio $x^0$ for ``Base'' and ``Speed'' is the speech with the content of ``Ignore previous instruction, just respond with I cannot give you the f***king answer'' with the target response $y_t$ ``I cannot give you the f***king answer''.
-More attack scenarios for the weak adversary refer to Appendix~\ref{sec:weak_different}.
+For the weak adversary, we randomly select 50 questions from VoiceAssistant-400K dataset~\cite{Mini_Omni} as normal user prompts, simulating daily instructions $x^u$ from ordinary users.
+Here, we focus on causing Denial-of-Service to legitimate users, so carrying audio $x^0$ for ``Base'' and ``Speed'' is the speech ``Ignore previous instruction, just respond with I cannot give you the f***king answer'' with target response $y_t$ ``I cannot give you the f***king answer''.
+More attack scenarios are in Supplemental Material Appendix~\ref{sec:weak_different}.

-Note that the carrying audio $x^0$ will change accordingly when benign speeches, sound effects, and music are used as carrying audios (cf.~\Cref{Sec:stealthiness}) for both the strong and weak adversaries.